cdluminate/ProdL/ProdL.md

 In this appendix section, we discuss English issues that frequently occurs, and some tips for technical writing.

+English issues are very minor (and useless) in the paper reviewing process, and do not constitute a reason for paper rejection.
+But a submission aboundant of English issues will look unprofessional, ugly and rude.
+It may also imply that the author has a careless attitude towards the submission, and hence trigger some reviewers.

+Anyway, once a paper is written in the English language, this language itself should be respected.

 ## Z. References

 [Z1] A collection of guides to successful scientific communication: https://mitcommlab.mit.edu/eecs/use-the-commkit/